magneticio/vamp.io/content/blog/welch-ttest-ab-testing-istio.md

 ![](https://cdn-images-1.medium.com/max/720/1*SEDs0n1m8vhTPlxOhrudJA.png)

 Welcome back to our ongoing series on the development of Vamp Lamia and our experiences in using Istio for traffic routing on Kubernetes.
-In [one of our previous posts](https://vamp.io/blog/ab-testing-istio/), we presented our approach to A/B testing with Vamp Lamia through the use of Experiments, which enable the user to quickly create a complex Virtual Services configuration and set up a Policy that will redirect the traffic based on the users behaviour, for example moving all visitors to the winning variant of an Experiment.
+In [one of our previous posts](https://vamp.io/blog/ab-testing-istio/), we presented our approach to A/B testing with Vamp Lamia through the use of Experiments, which enable the user to quickly create a complex Virtual Service configuration and set up a Policy that will redirect the traffic based on the users' behaviour, for example moving all visitors to the winning variant of an Experiment.
 As we stated at the end of the post, however, our implementation was, at that time, pretty simple.
 Since then, we made quite a few improvements and we are now ready to share them.